pysal/governance/README.md

 -   Make decisions about the Services that are run by The Project and manage those Services for the benefit of the Project and Community.
 -   Make decisions when regular community discussion does not produce consensus on an issue in a reasonable time frame.
-Update policy documents such as this one.
+-   Update policy documents, such as this one.

 In addition to the duties described above, the Steering Council shall also have maintenance permissions on all repositories within the PySAL ecosystem,